Jivo/Differential-Rendering-Of-Chess-public-/Scene Files/readme.md

 ## Requirements
  - An executable of the modified pbrt needs to be built for the current OS, and placed in this folder in order to run *sceneFile.pbrt*.
- - obj2pbrt executable must be in this folder, and unzip *properScebe.mb* in order to run the animation script *amimationScript.py* in Maya.
+ - obj2pbrt executable must be in this folder, and unzip *properScene.mb* in order to run the animation script *amimationScript.py* in Maya.

  ## Running
  To render the current frame, move into this directory, and run `./pbrt sceneFile.pbrt`